 FuncThat.com is the unofficial guide to CrossFit and functional training.
-This site is a collection of training tips and articles which are of interest to new and experienced CrossFitters.
 Take a look around and feel free to leave a comment or send an email if you have some input on what you see here!

-The bottom line is I’m just an average thirty-something guy/dad without enough time to make it into the gym anymore.
-Lucky for me I’m one of those skinny twerpy types who doesn’t have to worry much about what I eat and never seems to put on much weight so replacing my gym membership with a 30 minute run every few weeks was fine for me.
+The bottom line is I’m just an average forty-something guy/dad without enough time to make it into the gym anymore.
+Lucky for me I’m one of those skinny twerpy types who didn’t have to worry much about what I ate and never seemed to put on much weight so at some point dropping my gym membership and replacing it with an occasional run made sense.

 I survived the weekend but it became very clear that I had let my physical condition slide to a point that was no longer acceptable.
 Shortly, thereafter I ran into a friend I hadn’t seen in awhile and he started talking my ear off about CrossFit.
-CrossFit East County was just a few miles from my house, and like many affiliates they offered a free workout on the weekends.
-I dropped by, was dripping with sweat halfway through the warmup, and then watched a pregnant woman snap off more pull ups in a few minutes than I could do in an hour.
+I dropped by a local affiliate and was dripping with sweat halfway through the warm up, and then watched a pregnant woman snap off more pull ups in a few minutes than I could do in an hour.

-A year and a half later I’m hooked to the intense workouts and camaraderie and am definitely in better shape than I was in high school (even though I’m spending substantially less time in the gym).
-I think CrossFit has the potential to substantially improve anyone’s level of fitness and even if you decide it’s not for you, you’ll walk away with some new ideas to incorporate into your own training.
+Years later and I’m still hooked to the intense workouts and camaraderie and am definitely in better shape than I was in high school (even though I’m spending substantially less time in the gym).
+I believe CrossFit has the potential to substantially improve anyone’s level of fitness and even if you decide it’s not for you, you’ll walk away with some new ideas to incorporate into your own training.